 John Dziurman, AIA, is a registered architect with a practice focused on historic preservation, and meets the federal professional qualification standards for historic architect.
-He has served on the Rochester Hills Historic Districts Commission since 1987, many of those years as chairperson.
+He has served on the Rochester Hills Historic Districts Commission for eighteen years, many of those years as chairperson.